 Avinza, Kadian, MS Contin

 When This Medicine Should Not Be Used

-You should not use this medicine if you have had an allergic reaction to morphine, codeine, hydrocodone, dihydrocodeine, oxycodone, Tylox®, Tylenol® No. 3, or Vicodin®.
-You should not use this medicine if you have serious breathing problems (such as severe asthma) or a serious bowel problem called paralytic ileus.
+Do not use this medicine if you have had an allergic reaction to morphine, codeine, hydrocodone, dihydrocodeine, oxycodone, Tylenol® No. 3, Tylox®, or Vicodin®.
+Do not use this medicine if you have severe lung or breathing problems (such as severe asthma) or paralytic ileus.